 That’s what happened last November when the head of the Kansas City public defender’s office, Ruth Petsch, asked to discuss caseload issues with Presiding Jackson County Circuit Judge John Torrence.
 The 2013 law permits such requests under certain conditions, but Torrence said her motion was not filed in good faith and denied it.

 He denied a second motion Petsch filed the following week because it did not identify the individual public defenders whose caseloads she wanted to discuss, which is required by the statute.

 A month later, Petsch filed a third request, this time naming two public defenders but also laying out the caseload numbers for all 35 attorneys in her office.
-It also asked Torrance to assign cases to private attorneys; place others on a waiting list for public defender services; and find the 2013 law unconstitutional insofar as it requires public defenders to accept cases for which they lack the time and resources to provide effective assistance of counsel and puts them at risk of being punished.
+It also asked Torrence to assign cases to private attorneys; place others on a waiting list for public defender services; and find the 2013 law unconstitutional insofar as it requires public defenders to accept cases for which they lack the time and resources to provide effective assistance of counsel and puts them at risk of being punished.

-Torrance, a former public defender himself, denied that request too, questioning whether the office’s problems weren’t self-inflicted and brought on by “inefficient policies.”
+Torrence, a former public defender himself, denied that request too, questioning whether the office’s problems weren’t self-inflicted and brought on by “inefficient policies.”
 The Jackson County prosecutor’s office had opposed the motion as not meeting the law’s requirements.